NOAA Custom Charts

 NOAA custom charts do not have numbers and U.S. Coast Guard (USCG) Local Notice to Mariners (LNM) are not issued for NCC charts.
 The USCG continues to provide information about changes to aids to navigation and newly identified dangers to navigation in the LNM.
 Any references to NOAA traditional chart numbers will eventually be replaced in LNMs as NOAA discontinues production of these Charts.
 Standard, "harmonized" waterway and other place names will be used to provide the general location of changed features in addition to the precise longitude and latitude of the changes.

-Coast Survey's Weekly Chart Updates website can be used to identify the location of corrections applied to the ENCs that are used to create NCC charts (and traditional paper charts that have not yet been canceled).
+Coast Survey's NOAA Navigtion Updates website can be used to identify the location of corrections applied to the ENCs that are used to create NCC charts (and traditional paper charts that have not yet been canceled).
 These include critical corrections published in the LNM, as well as routine non-critical corrections that are regularly released by NOAA.
 These corrections are displayed in a map and can be queried by the user to obtain more information.

 NOAA Custom Chart of Nantucket Island, Massachusetts